Drakonis96/ocrai/README.md

   - **AI (Full AI OCR):**
     Uses Gemini AI to process the document page by page.
 Generates a TXT file in markdown format (with page markers and structure).
 This TXT can be converted to a PDF using the **TXT to PDF** tool in the app.
   - All modes show real-time progress with emojis and run in the background.
-  - Optional post-OCR image compression lets you optimize the resulting PDF using Pillow with mozjpeg or pngquant.
+  - Optional post-OCR image compression lets you optimize the resulting PDF.
+    Images are downsampled to the chosen **Target DPI** and recompressed with Pillow, optionally using mozjpeg or pngquant.
 Configure DPI, format, and quality from the UI.

 - **TXT to PDF** 📝
   - Convert any TXT file (especially markdown from AI mode) to a clean, paginated PDF directly from the app.